 - Add the eggs to the mixing bowl- one at a time- mixing for 30 seconds.
 Stop the mixer and scrape the bowl down after you add each egg.
 Once both eggs have been added, increase the speed to medium-high and whip the mixture until it looks light and airy, this should take about 4 minutes.
 Stop the mixer 2 times to scrape down the bowl and beater.

-- Stop the mixer after 30 seconds of mixing and finish mixing the batter by hand.
-Use your rubber spatula to fold the batter 10 times.
+- Finish mixing the batter by hand using a rubber spatula to fold the batter 10 times.

 Bake the Lemon Cupcakes and Make the Simple Syrup